thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 09:12:35.407 [main] INFO  o.t.m.b.tests.MqttPerformanceTest - Start msg publishing.
 ```

-After some time of processing, we can review the monitoring tools (JMX, [Kafka UI](https://github.com/redpanda-data/console))
+After a period of processing, we can evaluate the monitoring tools such as JMX, Grafana, and [Kafka UI](https://github.com/redpanda-data/console)
-used for the test and AWS CloudWatch for more details.
+that were employed during the test, along with AWS CloudWatch for more comprehensive insights.
-We can see pretty good results.
-Published and consumed messages are processed without the delay.
+Upon examination, we observe favorable outcomes.
+The published and consumed messages are being processed without any noticeable delays.
-Application processors are delivering the messages to the subscribers fast enough to not experience the lag.
+The application processors efficiently deliver the messages to the subscribers, ensuring a smooth and uninterrupted flow.
-All 1,000,020 clients are stably connected to the broker.
+Additionally, all 100,000,500 clients maintain stable connections with the broker.

+{% include images-gallery.html imageCollection="broker-grafana-monitoring" %}

-AWS instance (where TB MQTT Brokers are deployed) monitoring shows about 70% average CPU load.
+AWS instance (where TB MQTT Brokers are deployed) monitoring shows about 45% average CPU load.
-AWS RDS resources are almost not used due to the absence of DEVICE persistent clients and few requests per second processed to update sessions.
+The AWS RDS resources, on the other hand, are not utilized as there are no DEVICE persistent clients and only a few requests per second are sent.
-AWS MSK monitoring shows Kafka has plenty of resources left to receive even more load.
+Meanwhile, the Kafka monitoring indicates that there are more resources available, suggesting that it can handle even higher loads if necessary.

-{% include images-gallery.html imageCollection="broker-tests-aws-monitoring" %}
+{% include images-gallery.html imageCollection="broker-aws-monitoring" %}

-Finally, let’s check the JVM state on several ThingBoard MQTT brokers.
-For that, we need to forward the JMX port to connect and monitor Java applications.
+Lastly, let us examine the JVM state of the ThingBoard MQTT broker.
+To accomplish this, we must forward the JMX port to establish a connection and monitor the Java applications.

 ```bash
 kubectl port-forward tb-broker-0 9999:9999
 ```
 {: .copy-code}

-Open [VisualVM](https://visualvm.github.io/), add the local applications, open it and let the data be gathered for a few minutes.
+To proceed, please open [VisualVM](https://visualvm.github.io/) and add the local application.
+Once added, open it and allow the data to be collected for a few minutes.
-Here is the JMX monitoring for ThingsBoard MQTT brokers.
-The broker nodes are stable.
+Here is the JMX monitoring for the ThingsBoard MQTT broker.
+The broker nodes are operating steadily and without any notable issues.

-{% include images-gallery.html imageCollection="broker-tests-jmx-monitoring" %}
+{% include images-gallery.html imageCollection="broker-jmx-monitoring" %}

 ### How to repeat the tests